EBI-Metagenomics/notebooks/src/docs/analysis/version6/virify.md

     affiliation-url: https://www.ebi.ac.uk
 date: last-modified
 citation: true
-description: Description of viral analysis with VIRify in the MGnify assembly analysis bundle.
+description: Description of viral analysis with VIRify in the MGnify assembly analysis.
 ---

 [VIRify](https://github.com/EBI-Metagenomics/emg-viral-pipeline) is a separate pipeline run on assembled contigs after the [assembly annotation pipeline](assembly-annotation.md) and accessible in the same web view.
-It detects, annotates, and taxonomically classifies viral sequences in [metagenomic](../../glossary.md#metagenomic) and [metatranscriptomic](../../glossary.md#metatranscriptomic) assemblies.
-Taxonomy assignment uses a curated collection of viral orthologous protein domains (ViPhOGs). <!-- TODO(review): Confirm whether “separate pipeline” and this level of detail are the preferred framing. -->
+It detects, annotates, and taxonomically classifies viral sequences in [metagenomic](../../glossary.md#metagenomic).
+Taxonomy assignment uses a curated collection of viral orthologous protein domains (ViPhOGs).

 ## Results available on MGnify

-- Annotated viral contigs in FASTA format
+- Annotated viral contigs in FASTA format.
-- GFF files with sequence ontology-compliant annotations
+- GFF files with sequence ontology-compliant annotations.
-- Taxonomic assignments
+- Taxonomic assignments.
-- Krona and Sankey interactive visualisations
+- Krona and Sankey interactive visualisations.
-- Quality metrics from CheckV
+- Quality metrics from CheckV.

 ## Technical and download reference